krishna-sharmaa/PodPit/readme.md

 ## Introduction

-PodNews is designed to simplify the process of creating podcasts on specific topics.
+PodPit is designed to simplify the process of creating podcasts on specific topics.
 By leveraging AI and natural language processing techniques, it generates podcast content tailored to user-input topics, providing users with customized audio content.

-## Why PodNews?
+## Why PodPit?

 Podcasting has gained immense popularity as a medium for sharing information, stories, and discussions on various topics.
 However, creating high-quality podcasts requires time, expertise, and resources, which can be barriers for individuals or organizations looking to enter the podcasting space.
 Additionally, finding relevant content on specific topics can be challenging for listeners.